 Dear colleagues and friends,

-Association of the Russian chlor-alkali industry “RusChlor” is hereby having an honor to invite you to participate in the RusChlor-held Eleventh International Technology Conference entitled “Chlorine and its derivatives 2017”.
-The conference will be held in Moscow at the conference hall of “Baltschug Kempinski” hotel on March 28 through 29, 2017.
+Association of the Russian chlor-alkali industry “RusChlor” is now preparing at full throttle its Ninth International Technology Conference entitled “Chlorine and its derivatives 2015: Best Available Techniques”.
+The conference will be held in Moscow at the conference hall of “Baltschug Kempinski” hotel on March 31 through April 01, 2015.

-It is customary to discuss at the RusChlor’s international conferences both the future development trends of and key-problems faced by the chlor-alkali industries in Russia, Byelorussia, Kazakhstan, and Armenia.
+Each of the eight such conferences previously held by RusChlor was a great success in both the scope of the themes considered and prominence of the conference’s attendees, which makes the incoming event the most important forum on the problems currently felt by the chlor-alkali sector in the Russian Federation.
 We expect that most of the prominent Russian and foreign engineering companies, scientific organizations, producers of equipment and instruments who are currently dealing with chlorine will take part in the conference along with all the Russian chlor-alkali producers.